bootstrapworld/curriculum/lessons/computing-needs-all-voices/langs/en-us/slides.md

 {layout="Investigate"}
 # Who writes the Code?

-We're going to take a gallery walk of some pioneers in computing and math.
+We're going to take a gallery walk of some @link{pages/computing-pioneers.html, Pioneers in Computing and Mathematics}.

-@image{images/pioneers-header.png, "Images of a diverse group of people who are pioneers in computing and mathematics"}{width="950"}
+@image{images/pioneers-header3.png, "Images of a diverse group of people who are pioneers in computing and mathematics"}{width="950"}

 <!--To do a gallery walk, you will need to print and hang posters of @link{pages/computing-pioneers.html, Pioneers in Computing and Mathematics}.
 If you aren't doing a gallery walk, decide on another format for engaging students with these pioneers.
 -->